- Education & Events

 Finally, there's the secretary stereotype that's still very common in popular culture.
 The objectified "office wife" of 50 years ago has maintained a remarkably long shelf live in TV and the movies.
 Do a Google image search of the world "secretary" and you'll see what I mean.

 It's no wonder there's confusion in the general public.
-Some office professionals are even disrespected by their own managers and co-workers.
-That why, when it was time to create a new brand for Administrative Professionals Week, the creative team at IAAP decided to take a risk, step outside the cubicle walls and produce a design that would encompass the essential, complex work done by office professionals.
-We were determined to lead a campaign that will redefine the image and value of office professionals in the larger culture.
-We set out to capture in one image the fact that office professionals are full members of their office teams along with managers, executives, specialists and creatives.
+Some administrative professionals are even disrespected by their own managers and co-workers.
+That why, when it was time to create a new brand for Administrative Professionals Week, the creative team at IAAP decided to take a risk, step outside the cubicle walls and produce a design that would encompass the essential, complex work done by administrative professionals.
+We were determined to lead a campaign that will redefine the image and value of administrative professionals in the larger culture.
+We set out to capture in one image the fact that administrative professionals are full members of their office teams along with managers, executives, specialists and creatives.

 The resulting APW logo, seen above, is abstract.
 But that's because the work you do isn't simple.
 It can't be defined by an easily imbibed image.
 We want people to think about the complex, challenging and technical tasks you complete every day.
 We want to spark some conversations.
 If somebody asks you what the new APW logo means, I suggest you simply reply: "It means that I'm the calm in the business storm.
 I get the job done."